-Once your little one reaches 6 months, you might start wondering how to help your baby sleep through the night.
-They should now be able to get through without a feed until morning, and if they haven’t started to do this naturally, you can encourage them by gradually leaving longer between each night feed.
+Once your little one reaches six months, you might start wondering how to get your baby to sleep through the night.
+They should now be able to get through without a feed until morning, and if they haven’t started to do this naturally, you can encourage them by gradually leaving longer between each night’s feeds.
 Make sure you keep the mood calm and quiet so they know it’s not time for the day’s activities to start.

 Try not to let your baby get into the habit of falling asleep while you’re feeding them.
-Teaching them to drift off on their own will make it easier for them to get back to sleep if they wake in the night.
+In the same way, teaching them to drift off on their own will make it easier for them to get back to sleep if they wake in the night.

 Read more about night feeds here.

 Some people believe you should use a ‘controlled crying’ routine so that your baby begins to learn to fall asleep on their own.
 This is where you leave your baby to cry for a few minutes before comforting them, and then gradually increase the time before returning to check on them over several nights.
 But it does take a lot of willpower to stop yourself from going to their room to give them a comforting cuddle.

 You may prefer a gradual withdrawal process instead, which can be just as effective.
 If your baby starts whimpering when you leave, gently and quietly reassure them with a stroke of the head and a gentle “Night night, I love you…” and then leave the room.
 If you have to go back in, don’t pick your baby up, just repeat the process until your baby drifts off.

 Every parent and baby is different, so try not to get too stressed if a particular sleep routine isn’t working.
 It can often take you both time to get used to things, so just try to be patient and go with whatever works best for you and your baby.